A Quantum Heat Machine from Fast Optomechanics

-The union of thermodynamics and quantum mechanics has proved extremely fruitful since its earliest days.
-Recent years have seen a rapid acceleration of this progress \cite{Millen2015,Vinjanampathy2016,Anders2017}, including important developments such as the generalization of the second law of thermodynamics to the quantum realm \cite{Brandao2015}, as well as the first general proof of the third law of thermodynamics \cite{Masanes2017}.
-Tools from quantum information theory \cite{Goold2016} have also clarified the role of information in thermodynamical processes: as demonstrated by the quantum Szilard engine \cite{Kim2011}, for example.
+\dropcap{T}he union of thermodynamics and quantum mechanics has proved extremely fruitful since its earliest days.
+Recent years have seen a rapid acceleration of this progress \cite{Millen2015,Vinjanampathy2017,Anders2017}, including important developments such as the generalization of the second law of thermodynamics to the quantum realm \cite{Brandao2015}, as well as the first general proof of the third law of thermodynamics \cite{Masanes2017}.
+Tools from quantum information theory \cite{Goold2016} have also clarified the role of information in thermodynamical processes.
+As one of the most significant applications of thermodynamics, heat machines---that is, engines, refrigerators, and heat pumps---have been a natural area of focus~\cite{Alicki2014,Alicki2018}.
+Much like their classical cousins, these heat machines are playing an important role in elucidating the fundamental laws of thermodynamics.
+For instance, the quantum Szilard engine \cite{Kim2011,Cai2012,Park2013,Mohammady2017} has proven a useful playground for investigating the effects of quantum non-locality \cite{Kim2011,Cai2012}, indistinguishability \cite{Kim2011,Cai2012}, and measurement and feedback \cite{Mohammady2017} in thermodynamics; experiments are also beginning to enter the regime where these theoretical predictions can be sensitively tested \cite{Koski2014}.

-In this paper we propose and model a thermal machine consisting of an oscillator subjected to a periodic train of impulsive squeezing operations.
-This could be realized by drawing on techniques from pulsed quantum optomechanics \cite{Bennett2018}.
-We show that the machine is capable of rich thermodynamical behaviors, including heat engine, refrigerator, and heat pump modes.
-Our scheme also provides an alternative to standard techniques for cooling an oscillator (\eg{} optomechanical sideband cooling \cite{Schliesser2008}) that has the ability to cool below the cold bath temperature.
-Interestingly, these behaviors hinge on the existence of fast dynamics, vanishing if a rotating wave approximation (RWA) is taken.